• Reading time:23 mins read

 Threads per Inch: 1/2×28

 The Muzzle Brakes are outfitted with Quick Mount Suppressor Adapter, they are not regarded as flash hiders, they are legal in California.
-These LANTAC devices deliver the blast and muzzle rise decrease and do not work with the BMD.
+These Lantac devices deliver the blast and muzzle rise decrease and do not work with the BMD.
 The muzzle brakes are manufactured from precision machined steel (hardened to 48Rc), covered with Nitride.
-The Rocksett thread locker is recommended to be utilized with these compensators, but it isn’t included in the kit, meanwhile, shims for due timing comes with it.
+The Rocksett thread locker is recommended to be utilized with these compensators, but it isn’t included in the kit, meanwhile, shims for due timing come with it.
 Silencers can be attached to these brakes.

 Video review